1. Home

 Determining the optimal tilt angle is not something most people should do on their own, especially if you have no expertise in the area.
 Since the sun changes its position throughout the day, and rooftop solar panels are not designed to be moved once installed, that makes the process of determining the right solar panel tilt angle a little tricky.
 In most cases, the calculations should be left to professional solar panel designers and installers.

-When it comes to positioning solar panels, there are two angles to consider:
+When it comes to positioning solar panels, there are two angles to consider.

-• “Azimuth Angle” - This describes the horizontal angle that solar panels face in relation to the Equator.
+• Azimuth angle: The horizontal angle solar panels face in relation to the equator.

 See how much you can save by going solar with Palmetto